LarryTheFatCat/Password-Generator/README.md

 - Asking if you want to see the file in your directory or not.

 # Todo
-- Ask if you want to see the location of the file.
-Provided yes, it will show the location of the file in a JOptionPane.
-Provided no it will not show the location of the file.
-- JOptionPane for when the file is already in your directory.
-- JOptionPane for when the file is not in your directory.
 - when the file is not in your directory, ask if you want to create the file that has a 1 or an increasing number in the name.
 -
 # Credit